Let’s face it: swimming is ageless. It’s one of the best things about the sport! And when you join Masters Swimming, it only emphasizes that fact.

 Anyone can join Masters Swimming, so long as you’re 18 years or older.
 This allows those individuals just out of high school to train, practice, and participate at meets.

-However, I will note that for all international meets, you must be 25 years or older to participate.
+However, we will note that for most international meets, you must be 25 years or older to participate.

 And, you know what else doesn’t matter?
 Your swimming skills or abilities.

-Personally, I think that alone is the best benefit in joining Masters!
+Personally, we think that alone is the best benefit in joining Masters!

-- Related Post: Why You Should Join Masters Swimming
+Related Article: Why You Should Join Masters Swimming

 Ready to get started?
 Great! 🙂